 Known for its huge limestone rock, Calpe is a popular holiday destination on Spain's Mediterranean coast.
 With sandy beaches and a bustling town, it is the perfect base for an off-season training camp.
 Whilst 30-kilometres up the road, Denia is a quieter town that sits below an 11th century castle, great for those who want a quieter stay.

 The pro-peloton has long been visiting the Costa Blanca, with teams choosing the region for its perfect climate and varied terrain.
 The World Health Organisation in fact suggested that the Costa Blanca was “one of the most equitable in the world”, praising it for being neither too hot nor too cold.
 Cyclists have taken advantage of this, visiting between September and May when max temperatures are around 17-25 degrees.

 As well as the perfect climate, the Costa Blanca offers a complete range of terrain.
 There are plenty of long flat lanes, which are perfectly suited to riding at speed on a smooth surface.

-Then there are the climbs, which are many at steady gradients of around 5-6%.
-Most notably the Col de Rates, which is on every riders bucket list when they every come to ride on the Costa Blanca.
-These relatively gentle climbs, that are between 6 and 15 kilometres are great for training at FTP to test out your off season fitness.
+Then there are the famous climbs, which are many at steady gradients of around 5-6%.
+Most notably the Col de Rates, which is on every rider's bucket list when they come to the Costa Blanca.
+These relatively gentle climbs, that are between 6 and 15 kilometres are great for training at FTP to test out your off-season fitness.

 The region is also famous for the World Tour, demonstrating the quality of the terrain, with the Vuelta a Espanã using the Marina Alta mountains regularly.
 Most recently, the Vuelta visited Calpe on the 2nd stage of the 2019 tour.
 The stage was fast and aggressive with Nairo Quintana jumping off the front to take the win.